colpalm/personal-site/content/posts/llms/global-s3-bucket-names.md

 ### Context and Prompt are Key

-Since this error should have been caught by LLMs, I tried again with a simpler prompt (an no incorrect workflow) to GPT-4.1 and Claude:
+Since this error should have been caught by LLMs, I tried again with a simpler prompt (and no incorrect workflow) to GPT-4.1 and Claude:
 > I am migrating a project from one AWS account to a new one.
 I have to set up an s3 bucket in the new account.
 I'm
 > trying to use the same bucket name from the original account, but I'm getting the error: "Bucket with the same name